-How Do Online Payments via Credit or Debit Card Work?
+How do online payments via credit or debit card work?

 Online credit and debit card transactions can be very complex, involving many different entities and several steps.

-The process for your business to accept credit or debit card payments online from customers involves several entities and many steps.
-Before we explore these in further detail, let’s define some key terms:
+The process for businesses to accept credit or debit card payments online from customers involves several entities and many steps.
+Before we explore these in further detail, let’s briefly define some key terms:

-Merchant account - A type of bank account required for a business to accept credit or debit card payments from customers.
+Merchant account - A specific type of bank account required for a business to accept credit or debit card payments from customers.
+(Learn more about merchant accounts later in this guide.)

 Issuer (A.K.A. issuing bank) - A financial institution that provides credit or debit cards to its customers.
-In the context of this guide, think of it as your customer’s bank.
+In the context of this guide, think of it as the customer’s bank.

 Card association (A.K.A. card network) - A collection of member financial institutions that process card payments based on an agreed set of rules.
 Major examples are Visa and Mastercard.